• Skip to primary navigation

 Online

 These online workshops offer an introduction to the updates in Good Clinical Practice (GCP) and the UK Clinical Trial Regulations (The Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025).
-The new regulations will take full effect from 28 April 2026 (see earlier item in this newsletter) Hosted by our RRDN GCP facilitators, it will...
+The new regulations will take full effect from 28 April 2026 Hosted by our RRDN GCP facilitators, it will provide essential background information and highlight...

 Online